LED Resistor Calculator

 LED current limiting: why it matters

 LEDs are current-controlled devices.
-Without a resistor (or constant-current driver), the forward voltage drop is almost flat — a small rise in supply voltage causes a large rise in current, quickly destroying the LED.
+Without a resistor (or constant-current driver), the forward voltage drop is almost flat, and a small rise in supply voltage causes a large rise in current, quickly destroying the LED.
 The resistor drops the excess voltage as heat, keeping current constant at the rated value.
+The same Ohm's law reasoning underpins most of the other calculators in our Electronics calculators hub, so the value you find here ties directly into resistor-coding and power checks.

 The formula: R = (Vs − N × Vf) ÷ If.
 The numerator is the voltage left for the resistor after the LEDs claim their share.
 Divide by the target current to get resistance.